 Why is it Important to Send a Thank You Email After an Interview?

-By this time, you might be thinking – that what’s the benefit of sending a thank you email after an interview if we are not directly asking the recruiter to hire us; OR, if that’s not the case – if we cannot answer the question on which we stumbled upon during the interview.
+By this time, you might be thinking – what are the benefits of sending a thank you email after an interview if we are not directly asking the recruiter to hire us; OR, if that’s not the case – if we cannot answer the question on which we stumbled upon during the interview.

 Well, below we have listed some good points that define how you get benefitted from sending a thank you email after an interview.